 Salaries are an allowable business expense, and so are deductible against the company’s Corporation Tax (CT) bill.
 As a result, they represent the single biggest expense for most small companies.

-So, if a sole director company pays a salary of £9,100, for example, this will result in a significant CT saving of £1,729.
+So, if a sole director company pays a salary of £9,100, for example, this will result in a minimum CT saving of £1,729.

 Thirdly, although less usual, there may also be a legal obligation for the director to be paid a salary – either via a written contract, a shareholders agreement, or as specified in the company’s Articles of Association.